 Dear Mr. Gillies:

-This letter of intent ("Agreement") effective when executed by all the parties hereto, will evidence the current mutual intent, as set forth in Article I below, of Enron Compression Services Company, a Delaware corporation ("ECS") and OGS Pipeline, LLC ("Oakhill"), of Oakhill contracting with ECS for the provision of compression services utilizing electric motor drivers at Oakhill’s Hinkle Station in Rusk County, Texas ___________ (the "Project").
+This Letter of Intent ("Agreement"), effective when executed by all the parties hereto, will evidence the current mutual intent of Enron Compression Services Company, a Delaware corporation ("ECS") and OGS Pipeline, LLC ("Oakhill") for the provision of compression services utilizing electric motor drivers at Oakhill’s Hinkle Station in Rusk County, Texas (the "Project").
 Oakhill and ECS are sometimes referred to individually as a "Party" and collectively as the "Parties".

 This Agreement is intended to set forth certain basic terms of the understanding reached to date and to serve as a basis for further discussions and negotiations among the Parties with respect to the Project.
 The matters set forth in this letter are not intended to, and do not, constitute a binding agreement of the Parties with respect to the Project.
 Any such binding agreement will only arise upon the negotiation, execution and delivery of a mutually satisfactory definitive agreements and the satisfaction of the conditions set forth therein, including the approval of such agreements by each Party.